Chinese creation myths: Songs of Chu

-The "Heavenly Questions" section of the "Chu Ci", written around the 4th century BC, begins by asking catechistic questions about creation myths.
+The "Heavenly Questions" section of the "Chu Ci", written around the 4th century BCE, begins by asking catechistic questions about creation myths.
 Birrell calls it "the most valuable document in Chinese mythography" and surmises an earlier date for its mythos "since it clearly draws on a preexisting fund of myths."

 Who passed down the story of the far-off, ancient beginning of things?
 How can we be sure what it was like before the sky above and the earth below had taken shape?
 Since none could penetrate that murk when darkness and light were yet undivided, how do we know about the chaos of insubstantial forms?
 What manner of things are the darkness and light?
 How did yin and yang come together, and how did they originate and transform all things that are by their commingling?
 Whose compass measured out the ninefold heavens?
 Whose work was this, and how did he accomplish it?
 Where were the circling cords fastened, and where was the sky's pole fixed?
 Where did the Eight Pillars meet the sky, and why were they too short for it in the south-east?
 Where do the nine fields of heaven extend to and where do they join each other?
 The ins and outs of their edges must be very many: who knows their number?
 How does heaven coordinate its motions?
 Where are the Twelve Houses divided?
 How do the sun and the moon hold to their courses and the fixed stars keep their places?

 Birrell describes this Chu creation narrative as a "vivid world picture.
 It mentions no prime cause, no first creator.
 From the "formless expanse" the primeval element of misty vapor emerges spontaneously as a creative force, which is organically constructed as a set of binary forces in opposition to each other — upper and lower spheres, darkness and light, Yin and Yang — whose mysterious transformations bring about the ordering of the universe.".

 A Taoist diagram of the creation of the "myriad things" from the original unity through the yin-yang and trigrams.